House of Cards

 Genre:

-A genre is basically the category of any type of art or literature, for example categories of movie would be comedy, horror, thriller etc.
+type of art or literature, for example categories of movie would be comedy,

 Genre Hybridity

-Some media texts are hybrid genres, which means they share the conventions of more than one
+hybrid genres, which means they share the conventions of more than one

 reality and entertainment show.